"Starlight In The East"

 Recording session sheet title of studio version of TOMORROW IS A LONG TIME recorded at Columbia Studios, New York, 04 Jun 1970, during "New Morning" sessions (a 1963 live version of this song was released on "More Greatest Hits"/"Greatest Hits Vol. 2")

-The Brothers Four Sing Of Our Times (Columbia CS 8928, 1964) with their version of LONG AGO, FAR AWAY - scan by Dave Plentus
+The Brothers Four Sing Of Our Times (Columbia CS 8928, 1964) with their version of LONG AGO, FAR AWAY - scan by David Plentus

 Bc3.jpg (44827 bytes)